dqops/dqo/docs/examples/data-reasonability/percentage-of-integer-values-in-range.md

 - error: 95.0%
 - fatal: 90.0%

-The highlighted fragments in the YAML file below represent the segment where the profiling `values_in_range_numeric_percent` check is configured.
+The highlighted fragments in the YAML file below represent the segment where the profiling `profile_values_in_range_numeric_percent` check is configured.

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).